Published On: Mar 04 2013 12:44:12 PM CSTUpdated On: Mar 08 2015 01:00:00 AM CST

 2011: Mike Starr, the original bass player for the rock band Alice in Chains, dies of a prescription drug overdose at age 44 in Salt Lake City, Utah.
 Starr, who had played with the band from its formation in 1987 until 1993, had been featured in the third season of the VH1 reality television series "Celebrity Rehab with Dr. Drew" in 2010, which documented his treatment for methadone addiction.
 His subsequent stint staying in a sober living environment was then documented on the spinoff series "Sober House."

-2004: Actor Robert Pastorelli, best known for his roles on the sitcom "Murphy Brown" (pictured, center) and in movies such as "Michael" and "Be Cool," dies of a heroin overdose at age 49 in Hollywood Hills, Calif.
+2004: Actor Robert Pastorelli, best known for his roles on the sitcom "Murphy Brown" (pictured, center) and in movies such as "Michael" and "Be Cool," dies of a heroin overdose at age 49 in Hollywood Hills, California.

-1999: Baseball Hall of Famer Joe DiMaggio, who only played for the New York Yankees during his 13-year career and is best known for his 56-game hitting streak during the 1941 season, dies of lung cancer at the age of 84 in Hollywood, Fla.
+1999: Baseball Hall of Famer Joe DiMaggio, who only played for the New York Yankees during his 13-year career and is best known for his 56-game hitting streak during the 1941 season, dies of lung cancer at the age of 84 in Hollywood, Florida.
 Joining the Yankees in 1936, he would help the team to World Series titles in each of his first four seasons with them and add five more championships before he retired in 1951.

 1999: The Supreme Court of the United States rejects Timothy McVeigh's appeal, upholding his murder convictions for the 1995 Oklahoma City bombing.
-He would be executed by lethal injection on June 11, 2001, at the Federal Correctional Complex in Terre Haute, Ind.
+He would be executed by lethal injection on June 11, 2001, at the Federal Correctional Complex in Terre Haute, Indiana.

-1998: Pro Football Hall of Fame linebacker Ray Nitschke, who played his entire career from 1958 to 1972 for the Green Bay Packers, dies of a heart attack at the age of 61 in Venice, Fla.
+1998: Pro Football Hall of Fame linebacker Ray Nitschke, who played his entire career from 1958 to 1972 for the Green Bay Packers, dies of a heart attack at the age of 61 in Venice, Florida.
 Nitschke was the anchor of a disciplined defense that helped the Packers win five NFL titles and the first two Super Bowls in the 1960s.

 1996: The crime film "Fargo," starring Frances McDormand, William H. Macy, Steve Buscemi and Peter Stormare, and produced, directed and written by the Coen Brothers, premieres in theaters.
 The film would go on to win two Academy Awards: Best Actress for McDormand and Best Original Screenplay for the Coens.
 It was also nominated for five more Oscars, including Best Picture and Best Supporting Actor for Macy.